“No matter what crime someone may have committed, rape is not part of the penalty.”

 Just Detention International

-The Prison Rape Elimination Act (PREA) is a federal law that established national standards to prevent and respond to sexual harassment and abuse in prisons, jails, and community and juvenile confinement facilities.
-It ensures that survivors who are incarcerated can access the same support services that rape crisis centers provide to survivors who are not incarcerated
+The Prison Rape Elimination Act (PREA) is a federal law that sets national standards to prevent and address sexual abuse in prisons, jails, and similar facilities.
+It ensures that incarcerated survivors have access to the same support services offered to survivors outside of these systems.

 855 - 971 - 4700